Tejes-Dasari/Health_Care_MERN/README.md

 **API Endpoints**

-The server-side of this application provides the following API endpoints:
+The server side of this application provides the following API endpoints:

 GET /records/all_records: Get all health care records.